-COMING SOON!
+AVAILABLE NOW!
 An old man—poet, playwright, essayist, and scholar—sifts through the broken fragments of his memory as he recounts what it was like to grow up in Warsaw during the German occupation of World War II.
 The result is Kinderszenen, a searing and controversial memoir by a major post-war Polish writer….

-COMING SOON!
+NOW AVAILABLE!
 This is a book about a girl who left home without quite meaning to.
 One evening, doing her algebra homework, the sixteen-year-old abruptly realizes the tight-knit fundamentalist community she has been raised in may not have all the answers it claims to have.
 Then what to do with her familiar, immersive life: Sunday School, church, prayer meetings, vacation Bible school, mother-daughter banquets, midnight vigils, revivals, and car washes?

-COMING SOON!
+AVAILABLE NOW!
 Searching for Home, Robert Pack’s splendid twenty-second collection of poems, written largely during his last year of life, centers on the search for meaning.
 At its heart are sequences of poems about three figures, each a seeker after some physical or conceptual home where uncertainties are overcome.

 “Olga Sedakova is a writer of global significance. . .the publishing of this collection is a welcome stage in the reception of her exceptional genius in the West.”
 So writes Rowan Williams in his foreword to this translation of Old Songs.

-AVAILABLE NOW!
 Shortly after learning they would become the parents of twins, the physician-writer Amit Majmudar and his wife received a devastating in utero diagnosis: one of the twins had a potentially fatal congenital heart defect.

-AVAILABLE NOW!
 With humor, anger, and tenderness, Richard Michelson’s poems explore the boundaries between the personal and the political—and the deep connections between history and memory.